microsoft/PowerToys/doc/powertoys-examples.md

 PowerToys Run provides a quick and efficient way to access your favorite folders.
 By pressing a customizable keyboard shortcut, you can open PowerToys Run and start typing the name of the folder you need.
 As you type, PowerToys Run will display relevant results, allowing you to quickly navigate to your desired location without ever leaving your keyboard.

-## Keeping Important Windows Always on Top
+## Keeping important windows always on top

 Imagine you're a project manager coordinating a video conference while taking notes in a separate application.
 Constantly switching between the video call and your notes can be distracting and inefficient.